Sinono3/aldoc/README.md

-***(all of the following information may be subject to change)***
+***(some of the following information may be subject to change)***
 # Aldoc

 *aldoc* is a markup language, which takes heavy inspiration from Markdown.
+Its main goal is to provide the beauty and control of LaTeX documents with Markdown's pretty syntax.

-Its goal is to provide the simple syntax that Markdown (Pandoc's version, specifically) has, but without the quirks that it brings with it, such as:
+Another one of its goals is to remove the quirks that Markdown brings with its simplistic design, such as:

-- Different versions and editions of Markdown which vary mildly in syntax, thus making it unreliable for posting on multiple platforms (GitHub Markdown, original HTML Markdown, Pandoc Markdown, etc.)
+- Different versions and editions of Markdown which mildly in syntax, thus making it unreliable for posting on multiple platforms (GitHub Markdown, original HTML Markdown, Pandoc Markdown, etc.)
-- Markdown was not intended for use outside of small documents, such as small notes or READMEs, which led to decisions that impacted the ergonomics in the syntax (pandoc filters) and ended up in the creation of the different variants.
+- Markdown was not intended for use outside of small documents, such as small notes or READMEs (this one), which led to decisions that impacted the ergonomics in the syntax (pandoc filters) and ended up in the creation of the different variants.

-The *aldoc* compiler actually only plays a small part in the compilation:

-1. The aldoc source is parsed into a Rust abstraction.
-2. The abstraction is compiled to LaTeX.
-3. The LaTeX code is compiled to PDF via LatexMk.

 ## Syntax

-The syntax of aldoc is still *WIP*.
-I have not decided yet which syntax is the most ergonomic in the end.
-But still, the one used for testing is the
+The syntax of aldoc is still *WIP*: what syntax will be the most beneficious has not yet been decided, but still, the one used for testing temporarily is the following:
-following:

 - Paragraphs are spaced with a blank line between them.
 	```